codedpro/marzban-sub/README.md

 # Attributes
 - Easily integrate subscription links into programs
 - Download links for required applications
-- Supports three languages: Russian, English, Persian
+- Supports 4 languages: Russian, English, Persian, 中文
 - Visually appealing fantasy page with beautiful colors
 - Configurations can be copied with the icon at the bottom of the page